shriyanss/js-recon-labs/next_js/fetch_app/README.md

 ## Setup

-It is recommeded to run this app locally in a docker container.
+It is recommended to run this app locally in a Docker container.
 To run the app, you can run the following commands:

 ```bash
 cd next_js/fetch_app